k508/HubMerge/README.md

 - Added ```close_app``` function so the end user can make sure everything was executed correctly.
 - Updated ```requirements.txt```.
 Can now be installed by running ```pip install -r requirements.txt``` in the root directory.
 - Fixed bug with function requiring raw input.
+- Changed file selection functionality.
+Files are no longer automatically selected but are instead prompted for selection removing the requirement of changing the names.